yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 }
 ~~~

+The Order is then finalized by the NDC supplying the CSR containing the
+delegated identifiers.
+The IdO checks the provided CSR against the template
+that applies to the delegation, as described in {{sec-csr-template-syntax}}.
+If the CSR fails validation, the IdO MUST return an error response with status
+code 403 (Forbidden) and an appropriate type, e.g., `rejectedIdentifier` or
+`badCSR`.
+If the CSR is successfully validated, the Order object status moves
+to `processing` and the twin ACME protocol instance is initiated on the IdO-CA
+side.

 The IdO MUST copy the `auto-renewal` object from the NDC request into the
 related STAR request to the ACME CA.